There Was a Light Here

 There Was a Light Here is the twelfth studio album by American Christian metal band Demon Hunter, released through their self-founded record label, Weapons MFG.
 It was released on September 12, 2025, and is also their first album since Summer of Darkness to not have an accompanying deluxe edition with release.

 Background

 On May 2, 2025, Demon Hunter released the single "I'm Done", and on June 6, 2025, they released the single "Light Bends".
 Another single, "Sorrow Light the Way", was released on July 4, 2025.
-On July 24, 2025, the band launched their official newsletter, with the song "Ouroboros" released as an exclusive to it.

 Four days later, the band announced their new album to be titled There Was a Light Here and the release date on September 12, 2025.
 Two more singles were released ahead of There Was a Light Here; "The Pain in Me Is Gone" and the title track, which was written in memory of Ryan Clark's mother who died in 2023, with the album dedicated to her.